 participatory process A legally binding resolution launches the participatory process.
 A cross-sector dialogue panel assesses MPA implementation at sites of conservation importance and a technical committee is formed to legitimize and institutionalize the process.

-Governance model Written agreements from the dialogues form the basis for implementation plans, rules and enforcement mechanisms of the MPA, while documenting stakeholder understandings of area delimitation, zoning and management categories.
-They set the stage for future cooperation.
+Governance model

 This solution is being implemented by five communities on the Nicoya Peninsula, Costa Rica, in collaboration with the Costa Rican Ministry of Environment and Energy (MINAE), National System of Conservation Areas (SINAC) and GIZ's project Biodiversidad Marino Costera y Adaptacíon al Cambio Climático (BIOMARCC), on behalf of the International Climate Initiative (IKI) of the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB).